Register Today for Emergency Notification System

-Whether you live, work or visit the City of Richmond, you are encouraged to subscribe to the new Richmond BC Alert emergency notification system.
+Whether you live, work, or play in the City of Richmond, subscribe to the new Richmond BC Alert emergency notification system by visiting richmond.ca/alert.
+Once registered, you will be alerted to imminent or ongoing emergencies that may affect you in Richmond.

 To register for Richmond BC Alert, visit richmond.ca/alert.